 Yes, we continue to accept FAFSA applications throughout the academic year so complete your Free Application for Federal Student Aid (FAFSA) today.
 Be sure to list our school code 008815 (University of Pittsburgh).

 Do I have to reapply for financial aid every year?

 You must file a FAFSA every year to be considered for financial aid.
 If you have previously filed a FAFSA, you will be sent a Renewal FAFSA, which will be pre-printed with information from the previous year.
 Be sure to review this information and make corrections as necessary.

 A student must be enrolled in at least six credits per semester to be eligible for most financial aid.

 There are three main types of aid a student can qualify for by completing the FAFSA:

 - Grants and Gift Aid do not have to be repaid.
 These funds come from sources including the university, state and federal governments, and outside organizations.
-You are not required to repay these funds, you may have to meet certain criteria in order to maintain eligibility including satisfactory academic progress.
-This type of aid includes the Federal Pell Grant, the PHEAA State Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).
+You are not required to repay these funds, you may have to meet certain criteria to maintain eligibility including satisfactory academic progress.
+This type of aid includes the Federal Pell Grant, the PA State Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).

 Financial Aid Tips

 - Borrow conservatively, especially in the first year.
 Plan accordingly to keep debt manageable

 - Apply for loans for the entire year so you will not have to reapply in the spring term